EUROPEAN PEACE RIDE

 Hello dear organizers,

-The route, the route protection, the catering, the friendly helpers, the accommodation, the service, the clothing, simply great!
+The route, the safety measures, the food, the friendly helpers, the accommodation, the service, the clothing—simply superb!

-The idea of everyone riding and arriving together was also very good.
+The idea of everyone driving and arriving together was also very good.

-If there's a repeat, I'll be there again.
-If I can't be a driver, I'd also be happy to help out.
+If there is a repeat, I would love to be there again.
+If I can't be a rider, I would also be happy to help out.

 Thomas Weiser